 - You are in a good financial position and can repay the loan.

-Some lenders might be lenient towards missed repayments if caused by something major like a divorce, bereavement or sickness.
+Some lenders might be lenient towards missed repayments if they were caused by something major like a divorce, bereavement or sickness.
 Your mortgage broker can explain this to the lenders.

 Non-bank lenders may consider consolidating your bank even if your credit history is not so good, but you may have to pay higher interest rates.